-Sarah specializes in clinical neuroimaging, investigating the neurobiological mechanisms of depression through neuroimaging, with a focus on the ventral tegmental area, inflammation, and large-scale dataset analyses.
+Sarah specialises in clinical neuroimaging, investigating the neurobiological mechanisms of depression through large-scale datasets, with a focus on neuroinflammation and the ventral tegmental area.

 Key Publications